13 Steps for Communicating with Confidence

 7. Show Empathy

 If you can empathise with others, it shows you have a lot of emotional strength.
-If you improve this, it opens the door for mutual respect with co-workers and helps you understand those who have a different opinion from yours.
+If you improve this, it opens the door for mutual respect with co-workers and helps you understand team members who have a different opinion to you.

 8. Practice Self-Awareness